karuna24s/layouts-grids-code-along-v-000/README.md

 <p><a href="https://www.youtube.com/watch?v=bxM1wr7y8tc">Layouts Grids Code-Along</a></p>.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/layouts-grids-code-along' title='Layouts Grids Code-Along'>Layouts Grids Code-Along</a> on Learn.co and start learning to code for free.</p>

+# Exceptional Realty Website (Bootstrapped Version)

+This is an example website using the Twitter Bootstrap v3 framework.
+More information on using Bootstrap can be found at: [GetBootstrap.com](http://getbootstrap.com).